tonifuc3m/pca-pyspark/README.md

 In it we show how to use PCA and how to obtain the optimum number of PCs in PySpark.

-To load the dataset it must be uploaded to the Databricks Data section.
+To load the dataset it must be unzipped and uploaded to the Databricks Data section.